 If a change is implemented to your setup for a service on a complete replacement basis, the information identified in that service profile completely replaces the information in your setup for that service, to the extent indicated in that service profile.
-In that regard, information can be completely replaced (a) only for the account(s) identified on the service profile, (b) only for the combination of the account(s) and linked feature(s) of the service identified on the service profile or (c) for all accounts using the service.
+In that regard, information can be completely replaced (a) only for the account(s) identified on the service profile, (b) only for the combination of the account(a) and linked feature(s) of the service identified on the service profile or (c) for all accounts using the service.

-For example, if a service profile indicates that it completely replaces all of your previous service profiles for a service with respect to the account(s) identified in that service profile are authorized to use the service with respect to the identified account(s).
+For example, if a service profile indicates that it completely replaces all of your previous service profiles for a service with respect to the account(s) identified in that service profile, then only the authorized users identified in that service profile are authorized to use the service with respect to the identified account(s).
 However, none of your service profiles for other accounts using that service are affected and all authorized users listed on them continue to be authorized users with respect to those other accounts.